martinklepsch/glitter/Readme.md

 That said I'll try to use it for my stuff.
 If it becomes too frustrating maybe I'll port things to Clojure.

+Some things that should be added but I probably won't do:

+- Cloudfront Distribution setup
+- Route 53 setup

 ---

 ### License